alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-plants-seeds-bulbs-and-wood.markdown

 If you're exporting as part of conservation work, you might be able to [get a fee waiver](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/50323/form-citb20.pdf).

-##Temporary exports
+###Regular exports for public exhibition

-If you regularly take goods abroad temporarily for public exhibitions, [check if you can use a travelling exhibition certificate](http://ec.europa.eu/environment/cites/pdf/referenceguide_en.pdf) instead of a CITES permit.
+If you regularly take plants abroad for a short period of time for public exhibitions, [check if you can use a travelling exhibition certificate](http://ec.europa.eu/environment/cites/pdf/referenceguide_en.pdf) instead of a CITES permit.

 You can use the certificate whether you're moving goods within or outside the EU.

-You can add multiple specimen types in one application if needed.

-It is valid for 3 years and means you don't need to apply for permission each time you take your display items abroad.
+It's valid for 3 years and means you don't need to apply for permission each time you take your display items abroad.​

+To apply, fill in the [application form](https://www.gov.uk/government/publications/endangered-species-application-for-travelling-exhibition-certificate).
+Send it to the address on the form.

+You’ll get your certificate within xx days/weeks and there’s no fee.

+[Question for SME: how regularly must you export to qualify for a certificate?]

 ###Apply